vineelko/patina/docs/src/component/interface.md

 The `Hob<T>` parameter type is used to access a GUID HOB value, which is automatically parsed from the HOB list provided to the Core during initialization.
 Unlike `Config<T>` and `ConfigMut<T>`, these types are **not** always available.
 This means a component that has this parameter implemented will only be executed if the guided HOB is found in the HOB list.
-Due to how HOBs work, the same GUID HOB can be provided multiple times to the platform.
+Due to how HOBs work, the same GUID HOB can be provided multiple times by the platform.
 Due to this, `Hob<T>` implements both `Deref` to access the first found value, or `IntoIterator` to iterate through all HOB values.